skyway/skyway.github.io/en/ios-sdk.md

 # iOS SDK

-## Turorial
+## Tutorial

-By using basic functions of iOS SDK, we will create a simple one-to-one video conversation application to acquire deeper knowledge on how to use the iOS SDK.
+In this tuturial, you will create a one-on-one video chat application using the basic functionality of the iOS SDK.
-The application will have functions to display a list of users currently connected to the server, to select a conversation partner, to start and stop a one-to-one video conversation, and to accept the call.
+The app will have the ability to display a list of users currently connected to the server, to select a conversation partner, to call, answer and hang up a one-to-one video conversation.

+<<<<<<< Updated upstream
 The application to be created in this tutorial will be the same as [one-to-one video chat](https://github.com/skyway/skyway-ios-sdk/tree/master/examples/p2p-videochat){:target="_blank"} provided as sample codes.
 If you want to try the completed application, [download the source codes](https://github.com/skyway/skyway-ios-sdk/archive/master.zip) and build in accordance with the build procedure of this tutorial.